 Your business charges

-View your current water charges
+Your current water rates & charges

 Irish Water has maintained the previous water charge rates of each Local Authority which were applied on 31 December 2013.
-Enter the name of your Local Authority in the search box to view your current water charges.
+Enter the name of your Local Authority in the search box below to view your current water charges.

 Creating a fair charging framework

-The Commission for Regulation of Utilities (CRU) has launched a final consultation on its proposed decision on future water tariffs for businesses.
-Irish Water welcomes this Proposed Decision which sets out a national set of charges that will be transparent, cost reflective, and equitable for all businesses countrywide.
+There are currently over 44 different business charging regimes with over 500 different price levels across the country.
+As a result, customers with similar water services pay very different amounts depending on their location.
+The Commission for Regulation of Utilities (CRU) held a final consultation on its proposed decision on future water tariffs for business customers.
+This consultation is now closed and a final decision on the charges was published on 3 July 2019.
+Irish Water welcomes the final decision which sets out a national set of charges that will be transparent, cost-reflective, and equitable for all businesses countrywide.

-The proposal covers:
+The decision covers:

 - The design of the new price structure